Ellis8462/Gym-website/README.md

 **Action**

 - that that can be accessed on everypage by clicking on the "Contact" link on the navbar.
-The page has links of emails and phone number.
+The page has links emails and phone number.

 **Expected Result**